HaotianCheng/Miniproject1/README.md

-# Miniproject1
+# TwitterAPI Graphic Downloader
 made by Haotian

-In the Miniproject_1 dir use cmd:python Twitter_miniproject.py username count
+In the dir use cmd:python Twitter_miniproject.py username count

 username = the screen_name of the twitter user that you wanna type